opentext-idol/idol-rich-media-tutorials/README.md

 ## Aims

-- Get hands on IDOL Media Server.
+- Get hands on with IDOL Media Server.
 Familiarize yourself with key concepts.
 - Select from walkthroughs showcasing different analytic capabilities of IDOL Media Server, from AN/LPR to Object Recognition and Speech Transcription.
 - See how Media Server integrates with other IDOL products.